benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q054.png)

-_**Q46:** Any path with length ≤ 4 between a dragon owned by Rogar Bolton to a dragon owned by Robin Arryn, which is composed of up to 2 'call' relationships, and only of 'Dragon' entities_
+_**Q46:** Any path with length ≤ 4 between a dragon owned by Rogar Bolton to a dragon owned by Robin Arryn, which is composed of up to 2 'freezes' relationships, and only of 'Dragon' entities_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q046.png)